AryanSharma9917/GO-auth-API/README.md

 - List all Users in their organization

 ## Setup
-Commands can be run over [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes) interface.
+Commands can be run over [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes) interface:)
 ### Prerequisites

 - Go 1.16 or later